aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/create-numbered-list/_index.md

 | **File not found error** | Use an absolute path for `dataDir` or create the directory beforehand. |
 | **Font mismatch** | Install the font (e.g., Arial) on the machine running the code. |

-## Frequently Asked Questions
+## Frequently asked questions
 ### Q: Can I customize the numbering format in my OneNote list?
 A: Absolutely!
 You can customize the numbering format using the `NumberList` class provided by Aspose.Note for Java.

 ### Q: Is there a trial version available for Aspose.Note for Java?
-A: Yes, you can download a free trial [here](https://releases.aspose.com/).
+A: Yes, you can download a free trial [Aspose.Note free trial download page](https://releases.aspose.com/).

 ### Q: How can I get support for Aspose.Note for Java?
 A: Visit the [Aspose.Note for Java forum](https://forum.aspose.com/c/note/28) for community support.